Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a novel MIRS-aided ISAC system.
 Compared with conventional FPA-IRS, MIRS enhances the ISAC performance by controlling the element position and exploiting additional spatial degrees of freedom.
 Considering the trade-off between system performance and computational overhead, two modes, including element-wise control and array-wise control, are designed for the MIRS.
 A PRMO method was then developed to jointly optimize the positions with other system parameters including beamforming, receive filters, and IRS reflection coefficients.
 Simulation results have demonstrated the advantages of the MIRS compared with conventional FPA-IRS, as well as the effectiveness of the PRMO method compared with existing optimization algorithms.
-Theoretical performance of the MIRS-aided ISAC system was mainly focused on in this paper, and more practical problems, such as channel estimation error and element position error, as well as a more effective algorithm for the real-time and rapid control of element positions, could be studied in future works.
+Theoretical performance of the MIRS-aided ISAC system was mainly focused on in this paper, and more practical problems, such as more effective and low-complexity algorithm for the real-time and rapid control of element positions, could be studied in future works.

 \appendices